semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 3. Copy the relevant code snippet provided in [Sample CircleCI configuration snippet](#sample-circleci-configuration-snippet).
 4. Commit the updated `config.yml` configuration file into the `/.circleci` folder in the target repository.
 5. The Semgrep job starts automatically upon detecting the `config.yml` update.
-6. This configuration is ready for full scanning and diff-aware scanning, which scans only changed files in PRs or MRs.
+6. This configuration is ready for full scanning and diff-aware scanning, which scans only changed files in PRs or MRs. You do not need to make additional jobs after this.

-CircleCI by default will build all the commits for the project.
-If you want to build only branches that have associated a pull request open, you can enable the option "Only build pull requests" in **Project Settings** > **Advanced**.
+CircleCI by default runs the Semgrep job on all the commits for the project.
+If you want the job to scan only branches that have an associated a pull request open, you can enable the option "Only build pull requests" in **Project Settings** > **Advanced**.

 :::note
-For the default branch and tags, CircleCI will always build all commits.
+For the default branch and tags, CircleCI always performs the Semgrep CI job on all commits.
 :::

 ### Sample CircleCI configuration snippet